Table Of Contents

 Formula Import from an Excel Workbook

 New formulas can be specified by adding the formula to an Excel Sheet.
-An example file can be found in the directory UniPlot\formula.
+An example file can be found in the directory UniPlot\samples.
 The file name is formula.xls.
 This file should only be used as a template.
 It will be overwritten the next time you install an UniPlot update.
 Just open the file and save it under a new name in the same directory.

 To import an Excel Workbook with a formula sheet, choose Tools=>Import Formulas from Excel File.